DasHomi/preventer/README.md

   - _Prevents you from eating renamed food_
 - Prevent note block editing
   - _Prevents you from changing the pitch of note blocks_
+- Prevent respawn anchor use
+  - _Prevents you from using respawn anchors in the overworld and the end_
 </details>

 <details>